Search

 Admission Requirements

-1. A baccalaureate degree or the equivalent with a minimum GPA of 3.00 (four-point scale).
+1. A baccalaureate degree or its equivalent with a minimum GPA of 3.00 (four-point scale).
 A prospective student who does not meet the entry-level GPA requirement may be admitted under probationary status and given opportunity to meet this requirement by earning a 3.00 GPA at AIIAS during the first 12 semester hours.

 2. Demonstrated English proficiency (see English Proficiency).